richardturnnidge/agon-docs/docs/mos/Keyboard.md

 rst.lil $08       ; make a MOS call with command $08 (mos_sysvars).
-                  ; IXU is now loaded with the base address ld a, (ix + $06)  ; A is loaded with the byte at offset +$06 from the base address ; A now contains a bit patter of any modifier keys pressed
+                  ; IXU is now loaded with the base address ld a, (ix + $06)  ; A is loaded with the byte at offset +$06 from the base address ; A now contains a bit pattern of any modifier keys pressed
 ```

 The following bits represent the given modifier keys: